RESOURCES:

 Americans spend billions on treatments for pain that are often ineffective.

-The cost to society, which ranges from direct costs to lost work, reaches upward of $638 billion a year.
+The cost to society, which ranges from direct healthcare costs to lost work, reaches more than $638 billion a year.